jamesnvc/occasionallycogent/_drafts/books-of-2016.md

 I really like Neal Stephenson's science fiction (*Anathem* is one of my favourite books) and his newest was no exception.
 The first three-quarters of the book was absolutely brutal and nail-biting; the latter quarter was a really neat science fiction story.

-# The Oxford History of the French Revolution, by William Doyle

-One of the books I read in the pursuit of my aforementioned desire to know more about the Soviet Union mentioned how ideas of the French Revolution played a big part in the fomenting of the Russian Revolution.
-This made me realize that basically all I know about the French Revolution comes from *A Tale of Two Cities* and one story arc of *The Sandman*, so I decided to do something about that.

-This books was one of the top two recommendations when I went looking for definitive histories of the Revolution, so I started with it.
-It is maybe a tad dry, but it provided a very good overall view of the various factors that lead to the Revolution and the various aftermaths.

 # Ancillary {Justice, Sword, Mercy}

 A science-fiction trilogy that I binge-read through.